Geoff Swaim: Dallas Cowboys

-2015 season: Rookie year
+2015 season

-Swaim was selected by the Dallas Cowboys in the seventh round with the 246th overall pick in the 2015 NFL Draft.
-The Cowboys traded their sixth round pick (178th overall) in the 2016 NFL Draft to the San Francisco 49ers in exchange for a seventh round pick after it became apparent Swaim was considering signing with the San Diego Chargers if he had become an undrafted free agent.
+Swaim was selected by the Dallas Cowboys in the seventh round with the 246th overall pick in the 2015 NFL draft.
+The Cowboys traded their sixth-round pick (178th overall) in the 2016 NFL draft to the San Francisco 49ers in exchange for a seventh-round pick after it became apparent Swaim was considering signing with the San Diego Chargers if he had become an undrafted free agent.
 Swaim was the 17th tight end drafted in 2015.

 Swaim played well enough in the preseason to force the team to make the unusual of move of keeping four tight ends.
 As a rookie, he was declared inactive for 12 games, while playing in four games.
 Swaim had one start against the New England Patriots, when he replaced an injured James Hanna and the Cowboys opened in a three-tight end set.
-The season-ending injury to Gavin Escobar gave him a chance to play in the last two games and record one reception for no yards.
+The season-ending injury to Gavin Escobar gave Swaim a chance to play in the last two games and record one reception for no yards.

 2016 season

 Swaim became the backup and blocking tight end after James Hanna missed the season with a knee bone bruise.
 Swaim started the season opener against the New York Giants as the second tight end.
-He started in the ninth game against the Pittsburgh Steelers as the second tight end, but suffered a pectoral injury and was replaced by Gavin Escobar.
-On November 16, Swaim was placed on the injured reserve list with a pectoral tear.
-He finished the season with six receptions for 69 yards in nine games and six starts.
+He started in the ninth game against the Pittsburgh Steelers as the second tight end but suffered a pectoral injury and was replaced by Gavin Escobar.
+On November 16, Swaim was placed on injured reserve.

+Swaim finished his second professional season with six receptions for 69 yards in nine games and six starts.

 2017 season

 Swaim missed part of the offseason due to a foot fracture he suffered during a personal workout.
 Swaim was the third-string tight end behind James Hanna.
 Swaim was declared inactive against the Atlanta Falcons due to a knee injury he suffered in practice.

-He finished the season with two receptions for 25 yards in 15 games and two starts.
+Swaim finished the 2017 season with two receptions for 25 yards in 15 games and two starts.